farm-fe/performance-compare/README.md

 Rspack  Leaf HMR time: 301ms
 ```

-If you want to start the project with a specified tools, try:
+If you want to start the project with the specified tool, try:
 ```bash
 pnpm i # install dependencies